mosip/commons/StartKernelCoreComponents_instructions.md

 	```

 Step 3.
-To verify the auth service, hit the below url from browser
+To verify the auth service, use the following swagger URL in browser,

 ```
 http://localhost:8091/v1/authmanager/swagger-ui.html
 ```
 Go to -> authmanager -> authenticate/useridPwd